Mindasteris/frontend-react-project-audi-website/README.md

 # Instructions
 * In project directory run command "npm install" if command throws an error, please run other command "npm install --legacy-peer-deps".
-* After that run command "npm start" to start a project.
+* After that run command "npm start" to start  project.

 # Getting Started with Create React App